-The rule required operators of aircraft with a maximum certificated takeoff weight of 12,500 pounds or more to implement a TSA-approved security program, known as the "Twelve-Five Security Program."
-The rule also required that certain aircraft operators conduct criminal history records checks on their flight crew members, and restrict access to the flight deck.
+Abstract: On February 22, 2002, the Transportation Security Administration (TSA) published the final rule, known as the "Twelve-Five Rule," which requires operators of aircraft with a maximum certificated takeoff weight of 12,500 pounds or more to implement a TSA-approved security program, known as the "Twelve-Five Security Program."
+The rule also requires that certain aircraft operators conduct criminal history records checks on their flight crew members, and restrict access to the flight deck.
 These measures were necessary to comply with congressional mandates and to enhance security in air transportation.

 Security programs constitute sensitive security information (SSI), which are disclosed only to persons with a need to know, in accordance with 49 CFR part 1520.
-Therefore, the proposed Twelve-Five Security Program was distributed for comment only to the operators subject to the rule.
+Therefore, the proposed Twelve-Five Security Program was distributed for comment only to the operators subject to the rule and comments received which contained SSI were responded to, but not made public.
 TSA received comments on the proposed security program and amended the program, where appropriate, to accommodate the comments received.
 TSA provided the final security program to affected entities, and completed a training program for the operators to use to ensure that they operate in accordance with the final security program.
-In addition, TSA developed a fingerprint collection process that enables all affected operators to complete the fingerprintbased criminal history records checks of their flight crew members, as required by the Twelve-Five Rule.
+In addition, TSA developed a fingerprint collection process that enables all affected operators to complete the fingerprint-based criminal history records checks of their flight crew members, as required by the Twelve-Five Rule.
 Affected operators were required to be in compliance with the rule by April 1, 2003.

-Action Date FR Cite Final Rule; Request for Comments 02/22/02 67 FR 8205 Final Rule Comment Period End 04/23/02 Final Rule Effective 06/24/02 Notice-Extend Compliance Date to 12/01/2002 08/28/02 67 FR 55308 Notice-Extend Compliance Date; Comment Period End 09/30/02 Notice-Extend Compliance Date to 02/01/2003 11/08/02 67 FR 68227 Notice-Extend Compliance Date to 04/01/2003 02/05/03 68 FR 5974

-Action Date FR Cite Notice-Information Collection 60 Day Renewal 11/26/03 68 FR 66473 Notice-Information Collection 30 Day Renewal 02/11/04 69 FR 6683 Final Rule To Be Determined
+Timetable: Action Date FR Cite Final Rule; Request for Comments 02/22/02 67 FR 8205 Final Rule Comment Period End 04/23/02 Final Rule Effective 06/24/02 Notice-Extend Compliance Date to 12/01/2002 08/28/02 67 FR 55308 Notice-Extend Compliance Date; Comment Period End 09/30/02 Notice-Extend Compliance Date to 02/01/2003 11/08/02 67 FR 68227 Notice-Extend Compliance Date to 04/01/2003 02/05/03 68 FR 5974 Notice-Information Collection; 60 Day Renewal 11/26/03 68 FR 66473 Notice-Information Collection; 30 Day 02/11/04 69 FR 6683